 Murton & Co employed James Russell as a building surveyor and to train him up as a commercial Energy Assessor.
 The company has also collaborated with around ten other energy assessors to carry out work around the country.

 “We wanted to use local surveyors in local areas to save on as much travel as possible during the COVID-19 pandemic,”

 Murton & Co is working with Glasgow-based arbnco, which has developed software so that energy performance data on all the approximately 590 properties can be inputted and simulations run to identify measures which could be taken to make carbon savings and the cost of that work, for any individual property and the portfolio as a whole.

 “Introducing LED lighting is the main improvement measure needed on a lot of Assura’s buildings to get them to band B. Other measures include changing old boilers to efficient, modern versions; installing double glazing and replacing old air conditioning systems.”

 Such measures inevitably lead to occupants feeling more comfortable in their buildings and needing to pay less in energy costs – which means they are more likely to remain as tenants.

 The huge workload involved with the project also meant Murton & Co took on some temporary staff to help with administration.

 “It has been exciting and a massive confidence boost to have won such a huge contract and to have dealt with the challenges it presented.
 It has come at just the right time as we are planning for the next ten years of the company.
-We have shown that we can handle a portfolio of around 590 properties and rise to the occasion and deliver on this sort of scale.”said Jonny.
+We have shown that we can handle a portfolio of around 590 properties and rise to the occasion and deliver on this sort of scale.”